fenok/react-router-typesafe-routes/README.md

 type(positiveNumber).defined().array();
 ```

-Arrays can only be used in search params and state, because there is no standard way to store arrays in path params or hash.
+Arrays can only be used in search params and state, because there is no standard way to store arrays in pathname params or hash.
 For state, if a value is not an array, it's parsed as an empty array.

 ##### Third-party validation libraries